Dry lining stud partition walls is a project any homeowner can take on. All you need is the right tools, materials, and this dry lining guide.

 Don’t fancy doing this job yourself?
 Find top-rated plasterers in your area by clicking the button below:

-Dry Lining Tips — Final Thoughts
+Final Thoughts

-There are faster ways to cut and fix plasterboard than described above.
-For example, you could use an electric saw to cut the plasterboard and/or a pneumatic nail gun to fix them.
+There are faster ways to cut and fix plasterboard than the steps above.
+For example, you could use an electric saw to cut the boards and a pneumatic nail gun to fix them.
+However, these advanced techniques require more skill and tools, whereas the steps in this guide are suitable for beginners.